Toda lattice formed in nonequilibrium steady states of SWCNT

 \subsection{Thermal fluctuation in SWCNT with Smoluchowski picture}

-Given by nonequilibrium molecular dynamics simulations that have been previously conducted numerous times, the CG system in Eq.(\ref{eq:CG_system}) is quantifiable; however, the direct analysis for the memory effect that decomposes the functionality of the $\phi$ is not our target.
-Instead, the framework of Hamiltonian of mean force(HMF) from Stochastic Thermodynamics by Jarzynski\cite{Jarzynski2017} is adapted so that $\phi$ can be retained as the perturbation to each CG Hamiltonian and its partition function, which is briefly derived in Appendix A. Further derivation in this subsection is identical to the result derived from the equilibrium condition in the previous work\cite{Koh2025}, but included for the integrity of this paper.
+Given by nonequilibrium molecular dynamics simulations that have been previously conducted numerous times, the numerically deriven CG system in Eq.(\ref{eq:CG_system}) with $\phi$ is quantifiable.
+Applying the framework of Hamiltonian of mean force(HMF) from Stochastic Thermodynamics by Jarzynski\cite{Jarzynski2017}, the governing equation for $\phi$ can be retained as the perturbation to each CG Hamiltonian and its partition function, which is briefly derived in Appendix A. Further derivation in this subsection is identical to the result derived from the equilibrium condition in the previous work\cite{Koh2025}, but included for the integrity of this paper.

-Using the HMF framework, the probability density function $\rho$ is from the partition function defined in Appendix A. The motion of NESS in Eq.(\ref{eq:CG_system}) are supposed to be in the evolution process as
+The probability density function $\rho$ is from the partition function defined in Appendix A. The motion of NESS in Eq.(\ref{eq:CG_system}) are supposed to be in the evolution process as

 $L_{C}$ is the Liouville operator with conservative force from potential energy, which is modified from temperature gradient, and $L_{D}$ is the drift and diffusion process.
 No matter how the potential energy is modified, $L_{C}$ and $L_{D}$ satisfy $\partial_t \rho =0$ with the canonical ensemble with perturbation.
 No factor causes each operator to be distorted by a temperature gradient.